AriFordsham/GHCWiki/building/troubleshooting.md

 ```

 **Possible Solution**::
 Be sure you have run `sh darcs-all get` to get all necessary packages.
-Don't forget to run `sh boot` again after you pull in new packages.
+Don't forget to run `perl boot` again after you pull in new packages.

 ### xargs: /usr/bin/ar: terminated by signal 11